jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

 - This resulted in a much slower execution time of *90.12 seconds* compared to the sequential time of *23.50 seconds*.
 We can assume that this is due to the process management overhead (just like in part one of the assignment).
 - Speedup: 0.26
 - Efficiency: 0.04
+- **Island genetic algorithm:** The second approach was to perform the GA loop for each sub population and let it undergo the evolutionary process, the best solution from each sub population is collected and compared, with the overall best solution selected as the final outcome.
+This strategy, often referred to as an island genetic algorithm, leverages parallel processing to improve computational efficiency while still adhering to the fundamental principles of genetic algorithms.
+- This resulted in a much faster execution time of *5.78 seconds* running for 300 generation
+- Speedup: 2.66
+- Efficiency: 0.44
+- When running this version for 30,000 generations, the best solution was 1050 wtih an execution time of *391 seconds*
 - **Distributed using MPI4PY:**

 ## Improvements of the genetic algorithm